(one synonym : Ornithoptera euphorion Hancock, 1991)

 The species occurs in

-Its status as a species, as distinct from being a subspecies of Troides priamus is controversial, but here we follow Nielsen, Edwards, and Rangsi in treating it as a separate species.
+The status of I>Troides euphorion as a species, as distinct from being a subspecies of Troides priamus, is controversial, but here we follow Nielsen, Edwards, and Rangsi in treating it as a separate species.

 This species is featured at Coffs Harbour Butterfly House.
 Butterflies of this species may be purchased for release at weddings etc.